keithalewis/papers/vocab/index.md

 # Vocabulary

-Fischer Black emphasized the importance of vocabulary...
+Fischer Black emphasized the importance of vocabulary.

-This is how human beings communicate.
+It is how human beings communicate.

 Each entry provides a definition in plain English and assigns mathematical names for the concepts.
 These are immediately followed by an exegesis